devopsdays-austin/runbooks/venue_runbook.md

 ### The Day Of

 * During the conference, make sure to check in with the venue to make sure everything is on schedule.
 Keep an eye on the other functional areas in case they need help with something from the venue.

+## Notes on Current Venue - Texas Computer Education Associate (TCEA)

+The [TCEA](https://tcea.org/) is a non-profit that works primarily with educators to provide support for computer based education.
+Their conference center is advantageous for a couple of reasons:

+* It's cheap.
+Compared to other venues like the Etter-Harbin convention center, it's about a quarter of the cost.
+* Vendor flexibility.
+We are free to use our own vendors (especially food) which means we control cost without the usual food markup that gets tacked on at other vendors, or, worse, being forced to use their own catering.
+* Location.
+Though it's located in Southeast Austin, it's close to the airport and at the intersection of 183 and Ben White Boulevard, and a stones throw from 130.
+There are several hotels nearby.
+* Parking.
+The venue has 192 parking spots plus 15 additional on the road.
+Overflow parking is available at the nearby hotels.
+There's no threat of protests or dealing with graduation traffic.
+* AV.
+The venue has built in AV recording in the main ballroom and, with minimal equipment, we can record the second track.
+* Sponsor limits.
+We can fit 10 gold sponsors, 3 - 4 startup sponsors, and sell sponsorships for food, coffee, etc.